 During the camp’s three weeks, students take a wide range of classes meant to expose them to the essential facets of filmmaking.
-Students can expect to attend the following classes.
+Students can expect to attend the following classes:

 Crews & Projects

 Every week is devoted to writing, producing, directing, and editing a different film project.
 Students work in four-person crews to complete each film.
 Every student directs two films.
-When their colleagues direct, students rotate among the essential crew positions, including editor, gaffer, assistant camera, and director of photography.
+When their colleagues direct, students rotate among the essential crew positions, including gaffer, assistant camera, and director of photography.

-• Continuity: Continuity is one of the fundamental principles of modern filmmaking.
+- Continuity: Continuity is one of the fundamental principles of modern filmmaking.
 Students are challenged to make a film that maintains continuity in story, time, and space.
 Utilizing a variety of shots (10-15) in a continuous sequence, the action in these films should unfold seamlessly with no disorienting jumps in time or space.

-• Music & Image: Students will explore the unique properties of the digital format.
+- Music & Image: Students will explore the unique properties of the digital format.
 Students will plan their projects meticulously, and then improvise and utilize the best aspects of the digital medium.
 The light weight of the camera makes for great ease of hand-held camera movements.
 Low light level shooting is possible in such a way that the camera can record very sharp images in a wide variety of environments.
-Students will take their digital cameras in to places where film cameras and film crews would not have easy access.
+Students will take their digital cameras into places where film cameras and film crews would not have easy access.
 Experimentation in the editing room will be encouraged as students explore the advanced functionality of digital editing software.

-Please note that curriculum, dates, and prices are subject to change.
+Please note that curriculum, dates, and prices are open to change.